-

 This hasn't affected my ability to integrate with the team or get involved in the work, which I really value.
 The mindset of flexibility across the whole firm means I can work remotely without any drawbacks at all.
 I travel to London occasionally and I enjoy seeing the team in person when I can for meetings and strategy days, and being trusted to steer that myself to get the balance right is great.

 I think flexible work in general helps you to build your career and play to your strengths.
 Especially here, you can set boundaries around your personal time and it's always respected.
-The deals team definitely has peaks and troughs with workload, but we support each other to manage it and keep a good work-life balance, something which is differently of high importance and role-modelled by the partners in the team.
+The deals team definitely has peaks and troughs with workload, but we support each other to manage it and keep a good work-life balance, something which is definitely of high importance and role-modelled by the partners in the team.

 Looking to the future